-This comprehensive guide covers the spouse visa ILR requirements for obtaining Indefinite Leave to Remain in the UK.
-Whether you're on the 5-year route or 10-year route, you'll learn exactly what the Home Office requires for settlement, including the SET(M) application process, current fees of £3,029, document requirements, and processing times.
-Understanding these requirements is essential for a successful transition from temporary spouse visa holder to permanent UK resident.
+This comprehensive guide covers the UK Spouse visa ILR requirements for obtaining Indefinite Leave to Remain.
+Whether you're on the 5-year route or 10-year route, you'll learn exactly what the Home Office requires for settlement, including the SET(M) application process, the updated £3,226 fee from 8 April 2026, document requirements, and processing times.
+Understanding these requirements is essential for a successful transition from temporary spouse visa holder to permanent UK resident — and the 5-year route remains confirmed unchanged for spouses of British citizens despite the 2025 White Paper "earned settlement" proposals.

 Understanding Spouse Visa ILR Requirements for UK Settlement 2026

-Indefinite Leave to Remain (ILR) represents the final step in your immigration journey from UK Spouse Visa holder to permanent resident.
-Once granted ILR, you can live and work in the UK without immigration restrictions, access public funds, and after 12 months, apply for British citizenship.
-The spouse visa ILR requirements are set out in Appendix FM of the Immigration Rules and must be met in full for a successful application.
+Indefinite Leave to Remain represents the final step in your immigration journey from UK Spouse visa holder holder to permanent resident.
+Once granted ILR, you can live and work in the UK without immigration restrictions, access public funds, and after 12 months apply for British citizenship through naturalisation.
+The Spouse visa ILR requirements are set out in Appendix FM of the Immigration Rules, with absence rules governed by Appendix Continuous Residence.

 What Are the ILR Requirements for Spouse Visa Holders?

-To qualify for ILR as a spouse visa holder, you must complete 5 years of continuous residence in the UK, remain in a genuine relationship with your British or settled partner, meet the financial requirement, pass the Life in the UK Test, demonstrate English language ability at B1 level, and have suitable accommodation.
-You must not have spent more than 180 days outside the UK in any 12-month period.
+To qualify for ILR as a spouse visa holder, you must complete 5 years of continuous residence in the UK on the partner route, remain in a genuine relationship with your British or settled partner, meet the financial requirement (£29,000 or transitional £18,600), pass the Life in the UK Test, demonstrate English language ability at CEFR B1 level, and have suitable accommodation.
+You must not have spent more than 180 days outside the UK in any rolling 12-month period.

 The Home Office assesses spouse visa ILR applications against specific eligibility criteria.
-Meeting all requirements is essential, as failure to satisfy even one criterion can result in refusal.
-Below are the core requirements you must meet:
+Meeting all requirements is essential — failure to satisfy even one can result in refusal and loss of the £3,226 application fee.

 5-Year Route vs 10-Year Route to ILR

-Most spouse visa holders follow the 5-year route, but some may be on the 10-year route if they initially failed to meet certain requirements (such as the financial threshold) but were granted leave based on exceptional circumstances or Article 8 human rights grounds.
+Most spouse visa holders follow the 5-year route.
+Some are placed on the 10-year route if they initially failed to meet certain requirements (typically the financial threshold) but were granted leave on exceptional circumstances or Article 8 human rights grounds.

 | Requirement | 5-Year Route | 10-Year Route |